brandon-rhodes/brandon-garmin/README.md

 Brandon’s Garmin Apps
 =====================

-This small repository holds a few apps that I am attempt to write, in the hopes of outfitting my Garmin Forerunner 230 with the ability to display latitude and longitude during long backcountry hikes.
+This small repository holds a few apps that I am attempting to write, in the hopes of outfitting my Garmin Forerunner 230 with the ability to display latitude and longitude during long backcountry hikes.